russellhadley/mcgutils/README.md

-# Managed Code Generation Utilities - mcgutils
+# Dotnet JIT code gen utilities - jitutils

 This repo holds a collection of utilites used by the Managed CodeGen team to automate tasks when working on CoreCLR.
 Initial utilies are around